netblock/yaabe/atomtree/atui/tables/README.md

 C data type, set the leaf's `display` property to be a list that includes `ATUI_SIGNED` and its main radix.

-If the leaf should exist as a visual entry but shouldn't display a value, set the `display` to `ATUI_NAN`.

 If the leaf should be omitted from UI display entirely, set the `display` to `ATUI_NODISPLAY`.
 Note that this will prevent display its children if it has any.
 If the leaf's children should be viewed anyway, set the `display` to